What You’ll Learn 🎯

 Single axis - this checkbox determines the behavior of how channel names are shown next to the orbit plot when showing multiple channels on the same graph.
 In the below example, two harmonic orbits are shown on the same orbit plot.
 The left image shows a single axis switched on and the right image shows a single axis switched off:

-Besides axis configuration, there are different Drawing Options available when the Orbit plot widget is selected:
+In addition to axis configuration, various Drawing Options are available when the Orbit Plot widget is selected:

 Graph type - The user can select either Grid or Circle.
 The difference between the two graph types is shown below - the left image shows a Grid and the right image shows a Circle: